axelvaldez/radical-companies/_posts/2024/2024-04-22-upporting-radical-companies.markdown

  <p>The franchise itself will be an Ensemble of companies providing services the franchisees require (<em>e.g.</em>, purchasing, recycling, accounting, legal, etc).</p>

 <h1>How It Starts</h1>
  <p>It all starts with loans.
-A small company does not start wth a lot of cash as capital, a loan is needed.</p>
+But a small company does not start wth a lot of cash as capital, a loan is needed.</p>
   <ul>
    <li>The small company needs a web site and the help of a lawyer</li>
    <li>The web site normally costs $1,000, %750 for the website and $250 in profit: the $750 gets paid immediately by the new franchiseee, the $250 becomes a loan to the new franchisee</li>